-Police: Gunfire at illegal large gathering kills 1, wounds 5
+Gunfire kills 1, wounds 5 at illegal gathering Philadelphia

-PHILADELPHIA (AP) - Gunfire at an illegal large gathering in north Philadelphia killed one person and wounded five others while sending scores of people fleeing, authorities said.
+PHILADELPHIA (AP) - Gunfire at an illegal large gathering in Philadelphia killed one person, wounded five others and sent scores of people fleeing, authorities said.

-The gunfire erupted at about 3:45 a.m.
-Saturday inside and outside of a rental hall adjacent to Hot Pot Cuisine in the Nicetown neighborhood, police officials said.
+The gunfire erupted around 3:45 a.m.
+Saturday inside and outside a rental hall adjacent to Hot Pot Cuisine in north Philadelphia’s Nicetown neighborhood, police officials said.

 A 29-year-old man was shot 14 times and was pronounced dead minutes later at Temple University Hospital, police said.
-Three men age 33, 38, and 41 and a 30-year-old woman were hit in the legs while a 40-year-old woman was shot in the buttocks; all were listed in stable condition at hospitals, police said.
+Three men ages 33, 38, and 41 and a 30-year-old woman were also shot; all were stable at hospitals, police said.

-Commissioner Danielle Outlaw told reporters that at least 150 people fled for their lives from the hall.
-She said such large gatherings are illegal under COVID-19 orders and police would be increasing foot, bicycle and foot patrols where large gatherings might occur.
+Police Commissioner Danielle Outlaw told reporters that at least 150 people fled for their lives.
+She said that such large gatherings are illegal under COVID-19 orders and that police would increase foot, bicycle and foot patrols where large gatherings might occur.

 Sign up for Daily Newsletters